-Once workload management is active, you should not attempt to deactivate it while any workloads are active.
-When CICSPlex SM is routing or separating the work in a workload, unpredictable results may occur if you attempt to deactivate workload management.
+When workload management is active, do not attempt to deactivate it while any workloads are active.
+When CICSPlex SM is routing or separating the work in a workload, unpredictable results might occur if you attempt to deactivate workload management.
 Unacceptable results occur if you attempt this action when affinity relations are associated with active workloads.
-For details, see "Discarding an active transaction from a workload" on page 144.
+For details, see "Discarding an active transaction from a workload" on page 136.
 Part 2.
 Implementing dynamic routing